April 5, 2019

 Real-time ray tracing and new on-set tools in Unreal Engine 4.22

-Real-time ray tracing (Early Access)
+Real-time ray tracing (Beta)

 Unreal Engine 4.22 is the first game engine to leverage Microsoft’s DirectX Raytracing (DXR) framework, and take advantage of NVIDIA’s powerful RTX graphics technology, to bring you real-time ray tracing.
 Our approach lets you choose which passes to ray trace—including reflections, shadows, translucency, and image-based lighting—while continuing to rasterize other passes that don’t benefit from the slower method.